VA Medical Center

 The Baltimore VA Medical Center is a modern 324 bed facility, opened adjacent to University Hospital.
 Both hospitals are conveniently connected by a walkway which facilitates integration of educational, research and clinical activities.
 For more information, see the VA Maryland Health Care System.

 With its fully digitized radiology department, the VA was the first filmless medical center in the world.
 It also features the VA's Computerized Patient Record System (CPRS), which gives residents ready access to clinical data, discharge summaries and laboratory results on computer monitors.
 The Baltimore facility is one of only a few VA Medical Centers in the country with two large federally funded programs in geriatrics -- Geriatric Research Education Clinical Center (GRECC) and a Claude D. Pepper Older Americans Independence Center.
-It is currently ranked in the top four among the VA Medical Centers in VA-funded research.
+It is currently ranked as one of the top VA Medical Centers in VA-funded research.

 Medical Inpatient Units